42 Door Types Illustrated Guide

 21. V-Groove Shaker

-The V-groove Shaker features a stile that is as tall as the door, reaching to the top and bottom sides of the door itself so together they look like two columns framing the central panel.
-Its rails are therefore less wide than the width of the door and connect the two stiles at right angles, with the boundaries between them recessed in the shape of a V (hence the name).
+The V-groove Shaker features a stile that is as tall as the door, reaching to the top and bottom sides of the door itself, so they look like two columns framing the central panel.
+Its rails are, therefore, less wide than the width of the door and connect the two stiles at right angles, with the boundaries between them recessed in the shape of a V (hence the name).

 22. Dog Leg